zaphosting/docs/docs/vserver-windows-valheim.md

 ## Introduction

-Connect to your VPS or root server via RDP to set up your Valheim Dedicated Server.
-In case you don't know how to connect to your server via RDP, we recommend you to have a look at the [RDP Guide](vserver-windows-userdp.md).
+Got a VPS, root server or dedicated server and want to install game servers on it?
+For example an Valheim Dedicated Server?
+Then you are at the right place!
+In the following we will explain step by step how you can install such a service on your server.